 |

 For RNA templates containing secondary structures, we usually have three strategies to improve reverse transcription efficiency.
-1. Use Oligo dT and random primers to reverse the reaction.
+1. Use Oligo dT and random primers for reverse transcription.
 This can improve the efficiency of RNA reverse transcription.
-The disadvantage is that you cannot get very long cDNA (as shown in Figure 4), but it does not have a big impact on qPCR. |
+The disadvantage is that you cannot obtain very long cDNA (as shown in Figure 4), but it does not have a significant impact on qPCR. |

 |